Selling Finance - How to Answer those tricky questions

 How quickly can a facility be set up?

 We can work as quickly as you need us too.
 Response times are usually dictated by the customer and how quickly they can get us the information we need.
 Essentially for deals below £100k, we can usually get the facility in place and the finance paperwork over to the customer within 24hrs.
 For deals above £100k, this will take longer and will very much depend on the customers trading history.

 What happens if a customer wants to go ahead with a finance option?

-Simply send Simon Cooke an email with the full details or give him a call to discuss the project.
+Simply send Jason Turner an email with the full details or give him a call to discuss the project.
 Simon will usually advise you to send a warm introductory email to the customer, copying in Simon and asking both the customer and Simon to liaise with each other.
 Simon will then send the customer an email and look to engage with the customer independently, providing you with regular updates during the process.

 Ok, so the facility is in place, what next?